Wandmalfarbe/pandoc-latex-template/examples/boxes-with-pandoc-latex-environment-and-awesomebox/document.md

 # Boxes with `pandoc-latex-environment` and `awesomebox`

-This example demonstrates the use of the filter [`pandoc-latex-environments`] to create custom boxes with the [`awesomebox`] package. *pandoc-latex-environment* is a pandoc filter for adding LaTeX environement on specific HTML div tags.
+This example demonstrates the use of the filter [`pandoc-latex-environments`] to create custom boxes with the [`awesomebox`] package. *pandoc-latex-environment* is a pandoc filter for adding LaTeX environment on specific HTML div tags.

 ## Box Types